-RESPONDENT (OR GROUP OF RESPONDENTS) SUPPORT/ OBJECT/ COMMENT BRIEF SUMMARY OF COMMENTS MAIN ISSUES REQUIRING INVESTIGATION DRAFT GNLP RESPONSE PROPOSED CHANGE TO PLAN Brown & Co Support The classification of this site as a reasonable alternative is supported.
-However, it is sought to promote part of this larger site for a small residential development of circa.
-9 dwellings, to be considered as part of the review into settlement boundaries.
-Following further consideration a small part of this site is considered suitable for allocation with access through the adjacent site which has planning permission.
-Include as new site allocation for up to 12 dwellings
+RESPONDENT SUPPORT/ BRIEF SUMMARY OF MAIN ISSUES DRAFT GNLP PROPOSED (OR GROUP OF OBJECT/ COMMENTS REQUIRING RESPONSE CHANGE TO RESPONDENTS) COMMENT INVESTIGATION PLAN Brown & Co Support The classification of this Following further Include as new site as a reasonable consideration a site allocation alternative is supported. small part of this for up to 12 However, it is sought to site is considered dwellings promote part of this larger suitable for site for a small residential allocation with development of circa.
+9 access through the dwellings, to be considered adjacent site which as part of the review into has planning settlement boundaries. permission.